 When the decedent was a minor, mentally incompetent, residing in a nursing home, or otherwise lacking legal capacity, completing an affidavit of domicile can be more complicated, and expert advice may be needed.

-When Do You Need an Affidavit of Domicile?
+When to Need an Affidavit of Domicile

 For transfer of securities: An affidavit of domicile is needed when you are appointed as the executor of an estate and need to transfer the deceased’s securities to their beneficiaries.
 A financial broker requires this document to confirm the deceased person’s residence to determine which state’s estate and inheritance taxes will be assessed against these assets.